The Four Gospels

 The four gospels are not meant to be a biography of the life of Jesus.
 For there are many more miracles that Jesus did and words that He spoke that were not included in the gospels record (John 21:25).
 The gospels of Matthew, Mark, and Luke are named as the “Synoptic Gospels” because of their alike styles and because they present a synopsis of the life of Jesus.

-While the whole Bible is inspired by God (2 Timothy 3:16), the Lord used the gospel writers who had different backgrounds, to reveal His truths through their writing.
+While the whole Bible is inspired by God (2 Timothy 3:16), the Lord used the gospel writers who had different backgrounds, to reveal His truths through their writing as they viewed the life of Jesus from different angles.
 Each gospel is written for a specific reason.
-Because the authors viewed the life of Jesus from different angles.
 But together they all present a complete picture of the Messiah and His mission.

 Mark presents Jesus as the Son of Man (Zechariah 3:8; Mark 8:36).
 He, a cousin of Barnabas (Colossians 4:10), writes primarily for Roman or Gentile Christians.
 His record includes Old Testament prophecies and describes many Jewish words and customs.
 The author does not include the genealogies of Christ’s.
 Mark stresses Christ as the suffering Servant, the One who came not to be served, but to serve and give His life a ransom for many (Mark 10:45).